Constraining electromagnetic couplings of ultralight scalars from compact stars: Acknowledgements

 \section{Acknowledgements}

-The authors would like to thank Shadab Alam, Girish Kulkarni, Jamie Mcdonald and Nicholas Rodd for useful discussions.
-T. K. P. would also like to thank the Galileo Galilei Institute for Theoretical Physics for the hospitality and the INFN for partial support during the completion of this work, and COST Actions COSMIC WISPers CA21106 and BridgeQG CA23130, supported by COST (European Cooperation in Science and Technology).
+The authors would like to thank Shadab Alam, Sumanta Chakraborty, Girish Kulkarni, Jamie Mcdonald, Arunava Mukherjee and Nicholas Rodd for useful discussions.
+The authors would also like to thank the anonymous referee for their fruitful comments and suggestions.
+T. K. P. would also like to thank the Galileo Galilei Institute for Theoretical Physics and ICTP for the hospitality and the INFN for partial support during the completion and finalization of this work, and COST Actions COSMIC WISPers CA21106 and BridgeQG CA23130, supported by COST (European Cooperation in Science and Technology).
 The work of A.D. is supported by the Department of Atomic Energy, Government of India, under Project Identification Number RTI 4002.